amethon/www/_reflections/journal.md

 As we sat around the table, laughing and sharing stories, I couldn't help but feel a sense of gratitude and appreciation for the journey that we had all undertaken together.
 It was clear that each of us had been deeply affected by the experience, and I knew that we would all carry the memories of the abyssopelagia with us for the rest of our lives.

+As the evening drew to a close, we were treated to a lively performance by Henri, one of the deck crew members.
+To our surprise and delight, Henri revealed that he was an accomplished accordion player, and he treated us to a series of lively and energetic tunes.

+As Henri played, the rest of the crew and I couldn't help but tap our feet and clap along, caught up in the infectious energy of the music.
+It was a delightful and unexpected moment, and I couldn't help but chuckle at the sheer joy and enthusiasm that Henri brought to his performance.

-As the day came to a close and we retired to our berths, I couldn't help but feel a sense of excitement and anticipation for the adventures that lay ahead.
-With the support and expertise of the crew, I am confident that we will continue to make discoveries and accomplish great things.
+As we retired to our berths, I couldn't help but feel grateful for the sense of community and shared purpose that exists among the crew.
+Whether we are working together to complete a mission or simply enjoying a moment of leisure, we are all united in our pursuit of exploration and discovery.

 Until next time,

 Jules Verne